Colorectal cancer: Society and culture

 In the United States, March is colorectal cancer awareness month.

-The International Agency for Research on Cancer (IARC) associated with the World Health Organization (WHO) has classified processed meat as a group I carcinogen, since the IARC has found sufficient evidence that consumption of processed meat by humans causes colorectal cancer.
+The International Agency for Research on Cancer (IARC), associated with the World Health Organization (WHO), has classified processed meat as a group I carcinogen, since the IARC has found sufficient evidence that consumption of processed meat by humans causes colorectal cancer.

 Research

-Low-quality studies of early rectal cancer indicated that local surgery is uncertain to affect the risk of recurrent cancer, survival, and complications.
+Low-quality studies of early rectal cancer indicated that it is unclear if local surgery affects the risk of recurrent cancer, survival, and complications.

 Exercise

 A 2020 Cochrane review was uncertain whether physical activity interventions such as walking, cycling, resistance exercise, or yoga had any effect on physical and mental health in people with non‐advanced colorectal cancer.
-Prehabilitation programs may improve 6‐minute walk test postoperatively, but the effect on complications, postoperative emergency department visits and readmissions was uncertain.
+Prehabilitation programs may improve the 6‐minute walk test postoperatively, but the effect on complications, postoperative emergency department visits, and readmissions was uncertain.
 Results for the specific amounts of exercise needed to observe a benefit were conflicting.

-Physical activity provides improvements in aerobic fitness, cancer-related fatigue, and health-related quality of life in the short term.
+Physical activity improves aerobic fitness, cancer-related fatigue, and health-related quality of life in the short term.
 However, these improvements were not observed at the level of disease-related mental health, such as anxiety and depression.